redhat-developer/developers.redhat.com/README.md

 ## Drupal Page Layout Changes (fast)
 If you are just making a change to the layout file of a Drupal page, follow these steps:

-1. Ensure the Drupal Docker container running.
+1. Ensure the Drupal Docker container is running.
 2. Make your change(s) to the layout file(s) (*.twig files).
 3. Direct your web browser at a page affected by the change.
 4. Observe that the change has been made.